i-namekawa/Pymagor/README.md

 Supported platforms
 ------
-Pymagor is built upon Python and cross-platform libraries (all 64-bit ready).
-Alghough the main target platform is Windows 7, Ubuntu and MacOSX (darwin) seem to work ok with some minor problems.
+Pymagor is built upon Python and cross-platform libraries (all 64-bit ready) and works on Windows/Linux/Mac.

-* MS-Windows XP/7/8 (Win10? never tested)
+* MS-Windows XP/7
-* (Ubuntu 14.04: It can run from source with some GTK warnings)
+* Ubuntu 14.04 / Linux Mint 17: Working ok
-* (Mac: It runs from source on Darwin with wxPython v3.0 but with some minor wxPython errors.
+* Mac: Woring on Darwin with wxPython v3.0

 Installation